 The approach I’d like to take today involves reflecting on your energy levels over the last year.
 First up, what do I mean by energy levels?
 Well I mean when you were feeling strongest, most positive and energised, engaged and connected.
 As well as considering when you were feeling the flip of those things: negative, drained, perhaps a bit dazed and confused.

-Once you’ve completed all that, try and take a ‘helicopter’ view – and consider what your energy lifeline is telling you overall?
+Once you’ve completed all that, try and take a ‘helicopter’ view – and consider what your energy lifeline is telling you overall.
 Was it a mainly positive year, or a mainly negative one?
 Is your line smooth or are there definite peaks and troughs?
-Were there any overall upward or downward trends?
+Was there any overall upward or downward trends?

 Now you’ve got that view from the balcony, it’s time to reflect on what was happening for you during any highs or lows – so answering the question ‘why’ your energy was higher or lower at different points in the year?
 You might want to put notes on your energy lifeline about all this.
 For example,